olileo1/tutorials/random_variables.md

 # Random Variables
 ## Theoretical Concept
 A random variable is a theoretical construct used in probability and statistics to model real-world phenomena.
 Random Variables are the key principle of statistics (and subsequently of most, if not all, Machine Learning Models).
 The key idea is, that every observation/data point we see is just the a random realization of a Random Variable.
-Let's consider this basic example:
+Let's consider following basic example:

 To most of us there is no doubt that in coin tossing the probability of the coin showing **head** is 50%.
 But have you ever thought about why this is?
-Maybe there is some scientific physical derivation of the law "In a coin toss the probability for **head** is 50% and the probability for **tail** is also 50%", but for the common human being it is just easier to just toss the coin $n$ times and then calculate the percentage of **head**.
-After that you will be very certain, that the probability for **head** is 50%, even if you don't know the physics behind it.
+Maybe there is some scientific physical derivation of the law "In a coin toss the probability for **head** is 50% and the probability for **tail** is also 50%", but for the common human being it is easier to just toss the coin $n$ times and calculate the percentage of **head**.
+Doing so, you will be very certain, that the probability for **head** is 50%, even if you don't know the physics behind it.
 So now you have a Model in your head when it comes to coin tossing and you can use this model.
 For example you would never take the bet "if head I pay you 10 if tail you pay me 30", because it would be unfair to have different payoffs for the same likelihood of winning.

 In probability theory the coin toss is modelled as a random variable, usually denoted as $X$.
-So $X$ is the theoretical modell of the coin toss.
+So $X$ is the theoretical model of the coin toss.
 Once you toss the coin and see a result you have an observation which is normally denoted as $x$.
 There is a very formal mathematical definition of a random variable, but as a simplification, we can say that a random variable represents an entire set of possible outcomes and their associated probabilities:

 * **a set of possible outcomes**: For the coin toss it is {head, tail}.
 So we can say, if $x$ is a realization of $X$ ($x \sim X$), then $x$ can take the values $x=\text{head}$ or $x=\text{tail}$
 * **a probability distribution**: So we can say, the probability that any realization of $X$ shows head is 50% ($P[X=\text{head}] = 0.5$)